-The Audit Committee has reviewed and discussed with management and KPMG LLP ("KPMG"), the Company's independent registered public accounting firm, our audited consolidated financial statements for 2012.
-The Audit Committee has discussed with KPMG matters required to be discussed by Statement on Auditing Standards No. 61, Communication with Audit Committees, as amended and adopted by the Public Company Accounting Oversight Board in Rule 3200T.
+The Audit Committee has reviewed and discussed with management and Crowe Horwath LLP ("Crowe"), the Company's independent registered public accounting firm, our audited consolidated financial statements for 2013.
+The Audit Committee has discussed with Crowe matters required to be discussed by Auditing Standard No. 16, Communication with Audit Committees.
+We have received and reviewed the written disclosures and the letter from Crowe required by PCAOB Rule 3526 and have discussed with the auditors the auditors' independence.

-The Audit Committee has received the written disclosures and the letter from KPMG required by applicable requirements of the Public Company Accounting Oversight Board regarding KPMG's communications with the Audit Committee concerning independence, and the Audit Committee has discussed with KPMG the latter's independence.
+The Audit Committee has received the written disclosures and the letter from Crowe required by applicable requirements of the Public Company Accounting Oversight Board regarding Crowe's communications with the Audit Committee concerning independence, and the Audit Committee has discussed with Crowe the latter's independence.

-Based on the Audit Committee's review and discussions noted above, the Audit Committee recommended to the Board the inclusion of the Company's audited consolidated financial statements in SBS' 2012 Annual Report on Form 10-K (as amended by our Amendment No. 1 on Form 10-K/A) for 2012 for filing with the SEC.
+Based on the Audit Committee's review and discussions noted above, the Audit Committee recommended to the Board the inclusion of the Company's audited consolidated financial statements in SBS' 2013 Annual Report on Form 10-K for 2013 for filing with the SEC.